How to Secure an API: The 4-Layer Framework That Works

 Conclusion

-API security isn’t a feature you ship once — it’s a property you maintain across four distinct layers.
+To secure an API isn’t a feature you ship once.
+It’s a property you maintain across four distinct layers.
 Each layer stops attacks the others can’t touch.
-Rate limiting and WAF can’t stop an XSS attack.
+Rate limiting and WAF can’t stop XSS.
 CORS can’t stop SQL injection.
 JWT can’t stop a brute-force bot if there’s no rate limit.
-The layers are additive, not interchangeable.
+The layers add up.
+They don’t replace each other.
+The same logic now applies to model traffic.
+If you’re routing requests to LLMs, see the AI gateway pattern for the seven cross-cutting concerns you can’t safely bolt on later.

 Start with the layer your current architecture is most obviously missing.
-Add rate limiting first if you have nothing — it stops the widest range of automated abuse with the least implementation complexity.
+Add rate limiting first if you have nothing.
+It stops the widest range of automated abuse with the least work.
 Then work through access control, request authenticity, and input safety in order.

 - Even authenticated users must be rate-limited